All Episodes

 Shopping and purchasing private health insurance is difficult for an individual because underwriting is so strict.

-You have one small condition, even minor, you will either be substandardly rated, you'll be rejected, or, the condition will be excluded and you'll have to take the coverage but yet the condition you need treatment for will be excluded.
+You have one small condition, even minor, you will either be substandardly rated, you'll be rejected, or the condition will be excluded and you'll have to take the coverage, but yet the condition you need treatment for will be excluded.

-How are these people and a lot of them if they're going to emergency rooms, I'm assuming have a health condition, how are you going to get the private insurers to accept these people with their underwriting procedures and get them coverage?
+How are you going to get the private insurers to accept these people with their underwriting procedures and get them coverage?

 Well, I think that's a good question.

-So the rating rules are very liberal in the sense that you know people can get, you know, health insurance, and in fact what they say is that they give you a guaranteed issue requirement.
+So the rating rules are very liberal in the sense that, you know, people can get health insurance.

 But if you're in Massachusetts, you can get health insurance.